-The four drinking water systems which draw water from the Bay of Quinte and participate in the Ministry of the Environment's Drinking Water Surveillance Program (Belleville, Deseronto, Picton in the Quinte Source Protection Region and Bayside in Trent Conservation Coalition Source Protection Region) intermittently detected raw water Microcystin-LR levels that exceed the Ontario Drinking Water Standard of 1.5μ g/L. Since 2004 the City of Belleville had no longer participated in the Drinking Water Surveillance Program but Bayside, Deseronto, and Picton drinking water systems continue to sample both raw (unchlorinated) and treated water for Microcystin-LR three to five times a month (weekly).
+The four drinking water systems which draw water from the Bay of Quinte and participate in the Ministry of the Environment Ministry of the Environment.

+Conservation and Parks's Drinking Water Surveillance Program (Belleville, Deseronto, Picton in the Quinte Source Protection RegionQuinte Source Protection Area and Bayside in Trent Conservation Coalition Source Protection Region) intermittently detected raw water Microcystin-LR levels that exceed the Ontario Drinking Water Standard of 1.5μg/L. Since 2004 the City of Belleville had no longer participated in the Drinking Water Surveillance Program but Bayside, Deseronto, and Picton drinking water systems continue to sample both raw (unchlorinated) and treated water for Microcystin-LR three to five times a month (weekly).
 Some open water monitoring sites in the Bay of Quinte have recorded Microcystin levels many times greater than this water quality standard and at times, approach or exceed the provisional Health Canada Guideline for recreational waters (i.e. >20μg/L) (Watson et al. 2009 and unpublished data).